Pentagon Federal Credit Union

 Childhood (7-12 years)

-A University of Cambridge study found that children develop basic money habits by age seven.
+A Purdue University study found that children develop basic money habits by age seven.
 This means the elementary and middle school years are one of the most important periods for real-world lessons about making, spending, and saving money.

 Sell Sweets